 Well, you’d be doing pretty well off now!
 You’d already be quite strong, look fit and athletic, and love training.
 You’d be quite experienced and would likely know what you’d like to do next.
 Many people in this phase of training, should they have the means and space, would be looking at getting a half rack, a barbell, and a bunch of weights.

-Get the 60-day two phase workouts
+Free: Get the men's 60-day two phase bodyweight workouts